Corprate Bias Ratings

 Engie is a utility company headquartered in La Defense, France specializing in fields such as energy and electricity distribution.
 Originally a state-owned entity known as Gaz de France, the company went private and merged with Suez in 2006, finally adopting the name Engie in 2015.
 However, the French government maintains a significant stake in the business, including a legally-mandated 33% of voting rights.
-Engie does not provide protections against political viewpoint discrimination, and the company has pledged to vet vendors for LGBTQ policies and rank employees based on "inclusion" in performance reviews.
-However, the company has not publicly dismissed business partners due to ideological differences.
-Engie has heavily emphasized environmental and DEI interests in its corporate image, though the company has not funded ideological groups hostile to freedom of expression.
-The company's lobbying has been bipartisan and business-focused in nature.
+Engie vets vendors according to LGBTQ policies, does not provide its employees with protections against viewpoint discrimination, and ranks employees based on "inclusion" in performance reviews, but has not publicly terminated business relationships based on views or beliefs.
+The company covers the cost of "medically necessary transition-related care" for its employees and their children.
+Engie pledged to be carbon neutral by 2045.
+However, it does not discriminate against religious organizations in its charitable giving and has not used its PAC contributions for ideological purposes.
 For these reasons, Engie receives a Medium Risk rating.

 Has denied service to customers, suppliers, or vendors due to their political views or religious beliefs OR corporately boycotts, divests, or sanctions regions, people groups, or industries.